TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Newsletter About Us Site Map Account/Settings Article Topics Home >.
 Site information >.
 Privacy Statement for timeanddate.com Privacy Statement for timeanddate.com

-timeanddate.com has created this privacy statement to demonstrate our firm commitment to privacy.
-This page discloses our information gathering and dissemination practices for this website: www.timeanddate.com.
+We have a firm commitment to privacy at timeanddate.com.

+This page discloses our information gathering and dissemination practices for this website: **www.timeanddate.com.**

+IP Adress and Cookies

 We use your IP address to help diagnose problems with our server and to administer our website.
 Your IP address is used to gather broad demographic information.
 We use cookies to deliver content specific to your interests.

+Registration and Servers

 If you register with the site, your email address is used as your login name.
-Your email address will not be shared with a third party.
-We will only send an email to your email address when you first register with the site, when you request your password to be reset, or for answering support questions.
+Your email address will not be sold nor distributed to any third party, but for technical purposes it is shared with vendors working on our behalf.
+We will only send mail to your email address when you first register with the site, when you request your password to be reset, or for answering support questions.

+Our servers are located in USA, Germany, Singapore, and Norway.
+We also rely on third parties to host our services and our infrastructure, and to distribute our content.
+Although we have security measures in place we cannot guarantee full privacy.

+We recommend that you do not add sensitive information to the calendars.

+External Links

-This site contains links to other sites. **timeanddate.com** is not responsible for the privacy practices or the content of such websites.
+This site contains links to other sites. timeanddate.com is not responsible for the privacy practices or the content of such websites.

 Our online surveys may ask visitors for contact information (such as their email address).
 The customer's contact information is used to contact the visitor when necessary.